What Is A Complexity Class?

 - Tour Guide: Christopher Granade

 They say that `there are now 493 classes and counting!”
 Of course we know that there are many more classes, but 493 is the count of “interesting” ones.
-Here is the wordle of the zoo:
+Here is the tag cloud of the zoo:

-One of the things that makes the complexity zoo different than a normal zoo, is that sometimes classes disappear.
+One of the things that makes the Complexity Zoo different from a normal zoo, is that sometimes classes disappear.
 Sometimes we discover that two complexity classes are really the same—I do not know if this happens in real zoos.
 Do zookeepers find that animals they thought were different are really exactly the same?
 This does happen in our world.
 There was, for example, a time when and were thought to be separate, but we now know they are the same.
 That classes can disappear seems to be one the cool properties of our world.

 Properties Of Complexity Classes